hagbard/the-flogger-manual/docs/next_backend.md

 ### Why is ScopedLoggingContext important?

-The [`ScopedLoggingContext`]({{site.ScopedLoggingContext}}) mechanism (see also [Advanced Usage](advanced)) is an important Flogger feature to enhance debugging via log statements.
+The [`ScopedLoggingContext`]({{site.ScopedLoggingContext}}) mechanism (see also [Advanced Usage](advanced)) is an important Flogger feature to enhance debugging.
 It permits logging to be "forced" within user defined contexts for arbitrary packages or classes.
-This largely replaces the need for users to edit and reload logging configuration while debugging, while providing proper scoping for log level debugging changes (e.g. for a single request).
+This largely replaces the need for users to edit and reload logging configuration while debugging, while providing proper scoping for log level control (e.g. for a single request).

-This class specifies the log level to be modified by using class or package names, and so exposes an assumed mapping from class name to logger behaviour.
-Thus while there is no explicit way for users to determine a logger's name, there is a need to have some kind of internal mapping which can associate loggers and class names.
+Since [`ScopedLoggingContext`]({{site.ScopedLoggingContext}}) specifies the log level to be modified by using class or package names, it exposes an assumed mapping from class name to logger behaviour.
+So while there is no explicit way for users to determine a logger's name, there is a need to have some kind of internal mapping which can associate loggers and class names.

 ## Flogger Next's Naming Scheme